-We entered into the Facility Agreement in 2009, which was amended and restated in July 2013 and August 2015.
+We entered into the Facility Agreement in 2009, which was amended and restated in July 2013, August 2015 and June 2017.
 The Facility Agreement is scheduled to mature in December 2022.
-See Note 3: Long-Term Debt and Other Financing Arrangements in our Consolidated Financial Statements.

 The Facility Agreement contains customary events of default and requires that we satisfy various financial and non-financial covenants.
-If we violate any of these covenants and are unable to obtain a sufficient Equity Cure Contribution (as described below) or a waiver, or are unable to make payments to satisfy our debt obligations under the Facility Agreement and are unable to obtain a waiver, we would be in default under the Facility Agreement, and the lenders could accelerate payment of the indebtedness.
+The compliance calculations of the financial covenants of the Facility Agreement permit us to include certain cash funds we receive from the issuance of our common stock and/or subordinated indebtedness before or immediately after the calculation date.
+We refer to these funds as "Equity Cure Contributions" and we may include them in calculating compliance with financial covenants through December 2019, subject to the conditions set forth in the Facility Agreement.
+If we violate any covenants and are unable to obtain a sufficient Equity Cure Contribution or a waiver, or are unable to make payments to satisfy our debt obligations under the Facility Agreement and are unable to obtain a waiver, we would be in default under the Facility Agreement, and the lenders could accelerate payment of the indebtedness.
 The acceleration of our indebtedness under one agreement may permit acceleration of indebtedness under other agreements that contain cross-acceleration provisions.
-As of December 31, 2016, we were in compliance with the covenants of the Facility Agreement.
+We anticipate that we will need an Equity Cure Contribution to maintain compliance with financial covenants under the Facility Agreement for the measurement period ended December 31, 2018.
+The source of funds for these Equity Cure Contributions has not yet been fully arranged.
+As of December 31, 2017, we were in compliance with respect to the covenants of the Facility Agreement.